Renaissance Reimagined, Reignited: Negin Sharifzadeh

 I also notice that Bryn’s eye contact is soft and distant, unfocused in her characters, and yours is direct, sharp and clear.
 Was this intentional?

+Yes, as the other in this process of interrogating this simplistic view of dividing the world into “East” and “West,” I put myself more directly in confrontation with the viewer.
+This is implicit, in my playing the role of Jesus and Mary, for instance.
+But also carried over to the gestural and explicit in my direct stare into the camera, and the eyes of the viewer.
 I am challenging this reductionist, binary view of the world.
 The separateness of East and West has always been a fiction, and is increasingly being used for political advantage by rising Nativist-Right political forces around the world.
 The end result of this narrative is the intended extinction of the East, physically, culturally, artistically and historically.
 The idea of this extinction becomes meaningless when you understand the continuity and interconnectedness between cultures.
 Bryn’s gestures are distant, unfocused look takes us back to the original paintings and time frame of the 15th and 16th centuries.
 Her looks are remote, distant, and far from the here and now.
 My direct gaze incorporates the contemporary artist using these forms to challenge the audience’s conceptions.

 I enjoyed the process of inhabiting these iconic works, and taking on the role of the narrator.
 These are not the traditions I was raised, in Iran, but they are the pillars of the art I came to study later, so breaking with the otherness that was assigned to me in relation to this history was liberating.
 It was also interesting diving into this history to feel the similarities between Islam and Catholicism, in terms of relics and saints, prophets and sacred texts.
 In terms of references to my cultural background, I made the hints subtle.
 Using clothing and fabrics specifically with prominent Persian patterns.
-Also, fabrics from Iran which are for daily use but in my photos appear as formal garments, emphasizing how everyday objects can gain importance given the context they’re in.
+Also, fabrics from Iran which are for daily use but in my photos appear as formal garments, emphasising how everyday objects can gain importance given the context they’re in.
 Or a style of make up.
 So the elements are really subtext rather than part of the frontal visual dialogue within the pieces.

 As artists it is in our power to question and critique the way our very own visual and cultural histories have been narrated, written, reenacted and screened.
 It is important to look back to edit and reclaim our very own visual, cultural and historical representations.
 We are part of the process of making these narratives, so our reclamation and rewriting is part of the process of building ideological frameworks and assumptions.
 In my view, for artists, research is an important part of their process of making work.
 I don’t agree that because I’m an artist I’m allowed to play with any image without the knowledge of its origin, or use it in any context, unless there is a solid reason for it.
 Within the artist freedom there also comes the question of origin, history and context.
 With freedom comes greater sense of responsibility.

 The art world, writ large, has a lot of work to do.
 Too often, institutions of art are dependent on, and draw their legitimacy from, existing hierarchies of wealth and power.
 So they tend to replicate them.
 That’s where the money is.
 The fame.
 The access to exposure, so it is natural.
 But the institutions that make up the art world—galleries, academic, critics, journals, etc.—need to step up and explicitly challenge the hierarchical norms of both art history/theory and the functioning of art as a market.
 This means making more room for women, people of color, LGBTQIA folks, Indigenous voices, in speaking about, and the creation of art.
+I believe this is critical to not only making the art world more just in and of itself, but in helping society at large create a new narrative.

 Can you talk about the direct comparisons of historical artworks in the GIF series, for example “Same but Different”?